AdmiralSnackbar66/dungeon-diaries/vault/0-Scratch Notes/Obsidian ideas.md

-Is there a way to tag a note on which will ten automatically publish the not via quartz?
+Is there a way to tag a note on which will then automatically publish the not via quartz?

 Thinking for dnd session notes.
 There is the draft property but maybe have a page in content folder that lists all notes tagged with a certain tag?